sophgo/sophon-sail/docs/source_en/module_cpp/cpp_Decoder.rst

 * judge_ret: bool

-Returns True if the opening is successful and False if it fails.
+Returns true if the opening is successful and false if it fails.

 **Sample:**
     .. code-block:: c